geunhyung/an/lab4.md

  - Define the network
  - Define the NSA

 And now it worked!
-Please see the [test-topology.owl](test-topology.owl) file to see how I defined the links.
+Please see the [lab4-topology.owl](lab4-topology.owl) file to see how I defined the links.

 Task 5: Analyse orchestration
 ----------------------------